Fiona Rae

 Fiona Rae (born 10 October 1963) is a Hong Kong-born British artist.
 She is one of the Young British Artists (YBAs) who rose to prominence in the 1990s.
-Throughout her career, she has been known for having a portfolio of work that includes elements of energy, and complexity.
-Her work is known for aiming at expanding the modern traditions of painting.
+Throughout her career she has been known for a portfolio of work that includes elements of energy and complexity.
+Her work is known for aiming to expand the modern traditions of painting.